guynich/deepseek_opi5plus/README.md

 * Ubuntu 22.04.5 LTS [download](https://joshua-riek.github.io/ubuntu-rockchip-download/boards/orangepi-5-plus.html)
 * Python 3.10.12

-# Install ollama
+# Install Ollama

-This step installs `ollama` using a script command from [link](https://ollama.com/download/linux).
-This was my first time using ollama to run an ML model.
+This step installs `Ollama` using a script command from [link](https://ollama.com/download/linux).
+This was my first time using Ollama to run an ML model.
 Open Ubuntu Terminal and run this command.
 ```bash
 cd